ladybug-tools/ladybug-tools-template/README.md

 git tag -a v0.0.0 -m "initial version"
 ```

 4. If you did not initialise the project on Github do so manually.
 Please visit https://github.com/new and create a repository for ladybug-tools/YOUR-PROJECT-SLUG (example: ladybug-tools/fire-ant for a project called Fire Ant).
+If you don't have the correct authorization to create repositories on the ladybug-tools organization then create a repo for your Github user and get in touch with the admins.

 5. Activate the repository on [TravisCI](https://travis-ci.org/).